michaelswitzer/michaelswitzer.github.io/_posts/professional/2018-02-10-experimental-software-fundamentals.md

 ---
 layout: post
 title:  "Experimental Software Fundamentals"
-permalink: /product-management/:year/:month/:day/:title.html
+permalink: /professional/:year/:month/:day/:title.html
 date:   2018-02-10
-type: Product Management
+type: Professional
 summary: An primer on the mathematics that drive experimental software development.
 ---

 ## Warning: Math Ahead

 This post will serve as a broad introduction to the mathematics behind applying Data-Driven Decisionmaking Strategies (DDDM) to software development.
-For information on the value of DDDM to a software business, see my previous series: [part 1]({{ site.baseurl }}{% link _posts/product-management/2018-01-01-data-driven-product-management-part1.md %}) and [part 2]({{ site.baseurl }}{% link _posts/product-management/2018-01-15-data-driven-product-management-part2.md %}).
+For information on the value of DDDM to a software business, see my previous series: [part 1]({{ site.baseurl }}{% link _posts/professional/2018-01-01-data-driven-product-management-part1.md %}) and [part 2]({{ site.baseurl }}{% link _posts/professional/2018-01-15-data-driven-product-management-part2.md %}).

 For this post I will not be offering proofs for any of the theorems I assert to be true.
 I do not ask specifically that you blindly trust everything I say (I have been known to make mistakes from time to time), but if you really want to read a proof of the Central Limit Theorem it is available in all sorts of other places online.
 My blog is not a substitution for a mathematics education, I highly recommend taking a full econometrics or experimental statistics course to get a real understanding of these concepts.